 “What was occurring was occurring clandestinely or within urban settings that were more or less secret and difficult to penetrate,” Philipson says.
 “It was very much under the cover of night, because they could be prosecuted for same-sex activity.
 There were some open demonstrations of alternative sexuality in the Harlem Renaissance and in Greenwich Village in the late ’20s.
 Take for example, ‘the Pansy Craze,’ where Harlem drag balls were attended by sightseers and celebrities.
 There were also drag performers in cabarets, but that was very much the exception.”

 The blues itself was condemned by black preachers.
 After the turn of the century, smokey blues cabarets proliferated in urban areas with large African American populations, which would draw almost exclusively black audiences, who made Ma Rainey and Bessie Smith stars.
 (The Cotton Club in Harlem, which only allowed white audience members to watch black performers, was a notable exception.)
-By the 1920s, certain urban studios were recording blues songs, producing vinyl 78s known as “race records.”
+By the 1920s, certain urban studios were recording blues songs, producing shellac 78s known as “race records.”

 Around the same time, urban industrialization, the development of the electrical grid, and the introduction of cars gave young women more personal money, free time, and options than they ever had before.
 In the late 1910s, so-called “flappers” rejected the constricting corsets of their Victorian mothers, wearing short haircuts and skin-exposing dresses that were both androgynous and provocative.
 These women went out dancing and drinking at clubs, and embraced promiscuity.